KopiasCsaba/ccp_audio_system_manual/for_technicians/rehearsal.md

     * Sometimes mute the MAIN channel, to see if the stage is too loud or if one source is overpowering the others on the stage.
     * If an instrument or vocalist fills the room just from the monitors, ask them or help them adjust it.
     * Don't mute the room for long, it disturbs the band.
-Mute, check, unmute.
+Mute, listen, unmute.
-* Is the volume below the limit on the SPL meter?
-* Did you ask the instrument players to reset their eq/volume levels?
-* Do you hear all instruments?
-* Do you hear all vocalists?
-* Do you hear the drum (from the speakers!?)
-* Does all the singers sing into the microphone?
-    * Are they far away from it, or angled in relation to it?
-* Do they need any help?

 <div style="page-break-after: always;"></div>